 Adjunct Instructor Requirements

 Applicants must have an earned masters degree in an appropriate discipline (student personnel, education administration, counselor education, public administration, etc.) or 18 graduate hours in leadership or a closely related field.
-All of the classes are taught during the day so UCF Supervisor approval/release time would be required.
+All of the classes are taught during the day so UCF Supervisor approval/release time would be required, if your job status does not allow for you to receive a dual comp stipend then unfortunately you are not eligible to teach.

 Interested applicants may submit a cover letter and resume highlighting experience in Leadership Development/Education to firstname.lastname@example.org.
 Once the application is submitted, applicants may be contacted to speak with LSA office staff members in an interview.
 When the interview is complete, applicants will be reviewed and evaluated by the selection committee.
 A letter or an email regarding the program’s decision will be sent within three weeks of the interview.
 For more information about the position, please contact us.